Schedule ofSchedules of condition Condition Surveys

-Our previous experience of dealing with dilapidations matters for landlords and tenants alike has enabled us to gain a thorough understanding of how to correctly construct a schedule of condition in clients’ best interests.
+Our previous experience dealing with dilapidations matters has enabled us to thoroughly understand how to construct a schedule of condition correctly in clients’ best interests.
 We understand the implications that written nuances can have upon a dilapidations claim and the requirement for careful preparation of the document to avoid misinterpretation.

 Recent Experience